cs100/template-labx-valgrind/README.md

     return 0;
 }
 ```
 This is a pretty typical introduction to pointers example from CS012.
 It also contains a **very** common memory management mistake.
 On line 2 we allocated a contiguous location in memory large enough for 10 `int`s and assigned the starting address to an `int` pointer `p`.
 The next line then uses pointer arithmetic to attempt to assign to the address 10 after `p`.
-This may seem fine since it's *seems* to be the last element in the array, however, due to 0-based addressing, the address of the last element is actual `p[9]`.
+This may seem fine since it *seems* to be the last element in the array, however, due to 0-based addressing, the address of the last element is actual `p[9]`.

 Now, let's compile the program:
 ```
-$g++ -g -O0 -o example1 *.cpp
+$g++ -g -O0 -o example1 simple.cpp
 ```

 And run it:
 ```
 $./example1